 After students have mastered (more or less) biomes and biotic and abiotic factors, students can dive deeper into the interactions between those factors within a biome.

 Again, I break students into stations.
 (I LOVE stations.
-If you do – or if you don’t – stay tuned on the blog to learn about some tips and tricks for implementing stations in your classroom.)
+You can learn more about utilizing stations here!)
 At this point, I bring in the SEP “analyzing data” as well.

 These Explore activities are vital, because they provide additional, real-world examples of the phenomena we are studying – the interaction between abiotic and biotic factors in a biome.

 After an Explore activity, you always have to have an Explain.
 Students must digest what they have encountered and make sense of what they observed.
-While the student analysis sheets in the Explore activity walk students through the process, it’s important to make sure they “followed the right path” — aka their conclusions made sense.
+While the student analysis sheets in the Explore activity walk students through the process, it’s important to make sure they “followed the right path” and that their conclusions made sense.

 I typically use a document camera to essentially repeat this process with students.
 Students share their observations and the conclusions they came to, and we simply discuss their ideas.
 If necessary, we correct misconceptions.
 Students record this all in their notebooks, so that they have a hard copy they can refer back to and draw from later.